jundalisay/superb/content/en/research/socrates/simple-republic/book-9/chapter-3.md

 <b>Nature has an upper, lower, and middle region.</b>

 If Person A were to go from the lower to the middle region, he would imagine that he is going up.
 Person B is in the middle region but has never seen the true upper world.
-He sees Person A coming and imagines he has arrived in the upper region.
+He sees Person A coming and imagines that he has arrived in the upper region.
 If Person A goes back down again, Person B would imagine that he was descending.
 All that would arise out of his ignorance of the true upper, middle, and lower regions.
 {{< /l >}}